 For effective DFARS compliant information technology, contractors must employ systems that protect access to CUI.
 These systems should include screening users before authorizing their access to key systems and ensuring that systems remain secure following the termination of staff members.

 This component refers to the protection of the physical system.
-More specifically, this criterion considers the restrictions to physical access that include protecting and monitoring the physical facility and infrastructure of the information systems.
+Specifically, this criteria considers the restrictions to physical access that include protecting and monitoring the physical facility and infrastructure of the information systems.
 It’s imperative to review who can access the systems, equipment, and storage environments and ensure the safety of the system.

 You must monitor, analyze, and deal with deficiencies and vulnerabilities in all organizational information systems.
-This scrutinization requires that you regularly test whether procedures and processes remain effective and consider whether improvements are needed.
+Security assessments require that you regularly test whether procedures and processes remain effective and consider whether improvements are needed.

 For DFARS compliant information technology, you need to assess the operational risk for the processing, transmission, and storage of CUI.
 Determine whether your security measures are tested in simulations and if individuals and operations are verified frequently.

 This component covers many aspects of meeting the DFARS requirements.
 It is important to report, identify, and correct any problems in the information systems in a timely fashion.
 You must also take steps to protect systems from the introduction of malicious code and carefully monitor alerts and advisories of information security and take effective action.